 F. Define accountability and reporting

-When you say, “Do it,” and it is not done.
+Lack of accountability is When you say, “Do it,” and it is not done.
 If the person does not do it, and you do not follow up with it, it was only talk.

 There are different ways to account, or to report:

-1) Do it, and do not report back.
+1) They do it, and do not report back.

-2) Do it, and report routinely, regularly.
+2) They do it, and report routinely, regularly.

-3) Do it, and report immediately afterwards.
+3) They do it, and report immediately afterwards.

 4) “Study it out, and let me know how to make a decision.”
 Study it out.
-You go and study all the details and you come back and say, “I studied this and this and this, and here is what I want to suggest.
+They go and study all the details and come back and say, “I studied this and this and this, and here is what I want to suggest.
 This would not be so good, but that would be better.”

 Remember: results count more than methods.
 You need to have methods.
 You need to have a system.
 But you want results.
 That is what you are after: results.